craigbaird/Recipe-Generator/README.md

 [X] Add back buttons to navigate back to previous pages

-[X] Focus on Bootstrap and Angular Material styling for all views. - 8hrs
+[X] Focus on Bootstrap and Angular Material styling for all views. - Estimate 8hrs, Actual 9hrs

-[ ] Figure out user authentication
+[X] Add multiple users

 [ ] Deploy to Heroku. - 5hrs